 The US Stock market has various financial instruments other than shares and bonds.
 Currencies, mutual funds, equity options, futures, REITs, sovereign debt securities, and asset-backed securities are also traded on stock exchanges.

-The Standard and Poor’s 500 Index is a U.S. stock market index that tracks the top 500 companies in the U.S. It is a widely used index and often considered as a gauge for the large-cap companies in the country.
+The S&P 500 Index is a U.S. stock market index that tracks the top 500 companies in the U.S. It is a widely used index and often considered as a gauge for the large-cap companies in the country.
 The index follows the market capitalisation-weighted method and picks the top 500 companies for the index.
 However, market capitalisation is not the only criteria to pick stocks for the index.

 The S & P 500 was introduced in the year 1957 by Standard & Poor.
 It uses free-float weighted market capitalisation as the basis to calculate the value of the index.
 The total number of outstanding shares is times the market price of the share to determines a company’s market cap.
 The company with higher market capitalisation is given higher weightage than the company with lower market capitalisation.